 Support line: +44 (0)1653 699599

-We will be updating you about our plans for our second annual Encephalitis Research Month in the run-up to June.
-If you would like to be kept up to date with these plans, please become a Professional Member of the Encephalitis Society.
+You’ll be hearing much more about our activities during Research Month and if you would like to be kept up to date with these plans, please become a Professional Member of the Encephalitis Society.
 Membership is free to all medical and health professionals.

-You can find out more about Encephalitis Research Month 2019 below.
+You can find out more about Encephalitis Research Month below.

 Find out more about encephalitis research, the work that is being carried out and some of the people behind research around the world.